-Comparing to the experimental data one arrives at slightly different conclusions for the different susceptibility ratios.
-While the agreement with the data for $\sigma^2/M$ is globally worsened, the description of $S\sigma$ at lower beam energies improves.
-For $\kappa\sigma^2$ the deviations from Poissonian behavior are clearly seen, which slightly improve the agreement with the data at lower $\sqrt{s}$, where the error bars are large, and worsen it at higher $\sqrt{s}$.
-For all three susceptibility ratios one observes that the additional probabilistic nature of the decay process has only a small effect with at most a slight increase in $\kappa\sigma^2$ for all $\sqrt{s}$ and in $\sigma^2/M$ for $\sqrt{s}=200$~GeV.
+Comparing to the experimental data one arrives at slightly different conclusions for the different susceptibility ratios: while the agreement with the data for $\sigma^2/M$ is globally worsened, the description of $S\sigma$ at lower beam energies improves.
+For $\kappa\sigma^2$ the deviations from the Skellam limit are clearly seen.
+The agreement with the data is slightly improved at lower $\sqrt{s}$, where the error bars are large, and worse at higher $\sqrt{s}$.

-In order to improve the computational efficiency, we neglect the terms reflecting the probabilistic nature of the resonance decays in the subsequent study.
-This should be well justified by the negligible magnitude of these contributions.
+The additional, probabilistic contributions balance the effect of the average resonance decay contributions and the final net-proton fluctuations with the full impact of resonance decays come close to the original results for the primordial net-proton fluctuations.
+This is a consequence of the fact that for each resonance $R$ the actual number $n_{p,r}^R$ of produced protons for a given decay-channel $r$ is either $0$ or $1$ (similarly for anti-protons) such that $\langle n_p^l\rangle_R\equiv \sum_r b_r^R(n_{p,r}^R)^l=\langle n_p\rangle_R$.
+We stress that this situation is notably different for pions.
+Within the Boltzmann approximation, the full resonance decay contributions to each cumulant in the Eqs.~(\ref{eq:Chi2NetpZWB})-(\ref{eq:Chi4NetpZWB}) individually add then up to $\sum_R \langle N_R\rangle \langle n_{p}\rangle_R$, as in Eq.~(\ref{eq:Chi1NetpZWB}), such that the final proton (or anti-proton) number follows the Poisson distribution.